lucas-rudek/lucas-rudek/README.md

 # Hi there, I'm Lucas Rudek!👋

-I'm a brazilian Data Engineer and Python Developer.
+I'm a brazilian Python Developer and Cloud enthusiast.

 - 🔭 I have several side projects that i created to learn stuff!
 Feel free to check them out.
 - ☁️ Passionate about Cloud and Automation.